JohnSundell/JSAutoEncodedObject/README.md

 NSData *data = [NSKeyedArchiver archivedDataWithRootObject:myClassInstance];
 ```

+#### Parse-support

+JSAutoEncodedObject also comes with Parse-support for converting your model objects to/from Parse's PFObject (see [www.parse.com](http://www.parse.com) for more info).
+Parse-support is provided through the `JSAutoEncodedObject+Prase` category.

 #### Hope that you'll enjoy using JSAutoEncodedObject!

 Why not give me a shout on Twitter: [@johnsundell](https://twitter.com/johnsundell)